 - 1. Create your own custom symbol and save it as a bitmap. - 2.
 Place the bitmap in the directory you have assigned for symbols. - 3.
 Restart MapInfo Professional if it is running. - 4.
-Open your map and choose Map > Layer Control to display the Layer Control dialog box. - 5.
-Make the map layer where you want to place the symbol editable. - 6.
-Choose Options > Symbol Style to display the Symbol Style dialog box. - 7.
-Click the Font drop-down menu and choose Custom Symbols. - 8.
-You must click the Reload button to view the newly added custom symbol. - 9.
-Select your custom symbol and choose OK. - 10.
-Click on the map using the Symbol tool to display your custom symbol.
+Open your map and make the map layer where you want to place the symbol editable.
+Choose

+Map > Layer Control and click the Editable icon to make the layer editable.

+- 5. Choose Options > Symbol Style to display the Symbol Style dialog box. - 6.
+Click the Font drop-down menu and choose Custom Symbols. - 7.
+You must click the Reload button to view the newly added custom symbol. - 8.
+Select your custom symbol and choose OK. - Click on the map using the Symbol tool to display your custom symbol.